 Water Region: All - These fish will swim in all areas of the aquarium.

-They are active and can be semi-aggressive fin nippers.
+These fish are active and can be semi-aggressive fin nippers.
 They should be kept in a community aquarium with fish the same size or larger.
-With age they become a more sedentary fish.
+With age, they become a more sedentary fish.
 To keep fin nipping to a minimum, keep this fish in groups of 6 or more.
-When kept in groups the fish focus on each other rather than their tankmates.
-The best tankmates for this fish are rasboras, danios, other tetras, most livebearers, Corydoras and some of the peaceful dwarf cichlids.
+When kept in groups, the fish focus on each other rather than their tankmates.
+The best tankmates for this fish are rasboras, danios, other tetras, most livebearers, Corydoras, and some of the peaceful dwarf cichlids.

-Temperament: Semi-aggressive - Relative to other tetras, Black Skirts have a tendency to be slightly more aggressive and being a fin nipper is not uncommon among this species.
+Temperament: Semi-aggressive - Relative to other tetras, Black Skirts have a tendency to be slightly more aggressive, and fin nipping is not uncommon among this species.

 Same species - conspecifics: Yes